russelljjarvis/Spike2Vec.jl/README.md

 # Completed Upgrades:

-* Models can be simulated as 16Bit Float (to run bigger networks with more speed or the same sized network with less memory allocation).
+* Models can be simulated as 16Bit Float (to simulate the effect of reduced precision)
 * Low precision models have a tendency to cause Inf, and NaN values, so these are cleaned during simulation.
 * Adaptive Exponential Integrate and Fire Neuron.
 * More unit tests.
+* Time Surface Plots
 * UMAP of spike trains
+* Constructors with parametric types.
 * Progress Bars, because people like to know how long they should expect to wait.
 ![image](https://user-images.githubusercontent.com/7786645/227809077-b7b19bf0-cffc-493f-9d28-2034d1bdf038.png)

 # Pending Upgrades
-* Robust CUDA compilitability including STDP
+* Robust CUDA compilitability including STDP and 16bit float.
 * Bio Network Consumption of the ```NMNIST.NmnistMotion("./nmnist_motions.hdf5")``` dataset
 * Use Block Array with display to visualize the connection topology of the network.
 * Make axonal delays possible using something similar to the refractory period counter inside neural model population structs.